osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 * __Host certificate:__ Required for authentication.
 See note below.
 * __Network ports:__ The cache service requires the following ports open:
   * Inbound TCP port 8443 for file access via the HTTP(S) and XRoot protocols.
-  * (Optional) Inbound TCP port cache for access to the web interface for monitoring and configuration;
+  * (Optional) Inbound TCP port 8444 for access to the web interface for monitoring and configuration;
     if enabled, this should be restricted to the LAN.
 * __Hardware requirements:__
     * A cache serving the OSDF federation as a regional cache should have at least: